 Muscles that are more responsible for movement or weight bearing are tougher and have larger deposits of collagen in the meat.
 Collagen breaks down into gelatin when the meat maintains a temperature of 160°F for a prolonged period of time, and it's this liquified gelatin that makes the meat succulent and moist when prepared properly.

-The juiciest pork ribs and the tenderest pork shoulders (Boston butts) are always prepared in lower heat for longer periods of time to allow plenty of time for the collagen to break down and achieve the aforementioned succulence.
+The juiciest pork ribs and the tenderest pork shoulders—otherwise known as Boston butts—are always prepared with lower heat for longer periods of time to allow plenty of time for the collagen to break down and achieve the aforementioned succulence.
 These muscles should be cooked for a long time at a temperature at or below 275°F until the meat is tender.
-For this reason, these cuts are often used in slow-cooker recipes because the slow cooker gently cooks the meat for hours at a time.
-But with this prolonged time comes the threat of moisture loss, so a liquid for the meat to cook in is essential to maintain the moistness of the meat.
+For this reason, these cuts are often used in slow-cooker recipes because the slow cooker gently cooks the meat at a lower temperature for hours at a time.
+But with this prolonged time comes the threat of moisture loss, so a liquid for the meat to cook in is essential to maintaining the right level of moisture in the meat.

 Tender Cuts of Pork: Cooking Time and Temperature

 The muscles that are used the least by the animal are the most prized for their tenderness and juiciness.
-If prepared like the tough cuts of meat, the tender pork would be dry and hard (why you won’t find a good pork tenderloin recipe for a slow cooker).
+If they are prepared like the tough cuts of meat, the more tender pork pieces will come out dry and hard—which is why you will never find a good pork tenderloin slow cooker recipe.
 The general rule is that these cuts should be cooked at a high temperature for the briefest period of time it takes to reach an internal temperature of 145°F. Cooking them any longer risk drying them out.

-Knowing the science behind the times and temperatures best suited for different cuts of pork makes you a formidable cook with the intuition so many professional chefs rely on in their day-to-day work.
+Firming up your knowledge of the science behind the times and temperatures best suited for different cuts of pork will help make you a formidable cook.
+You will develop the intuition so many professional chefs rely on in their day-to-day work.
 And with this knowledge and intuition, you'll be able to cook up the perfect cut of pork in your very own kitchen.